Ikeas Growth Strategy blog post image

 3. Next, the company developed a more efficient supply chain protocol.

 4. Finally, more employees assumed decision-making responsibilities for better and prompt resolution of customer issues.
 Because of the already established frugal culture in the company, both current and new employees had no difficulty in adapting to the growth strategy.
+Price reduction would have been ineffective if IKEA’s products failed to meet customers’ needs.

 Most customers will not buy products they do not need even at low prices.
 The company interacts with its customers to know their preferences.
 These preferences serve as important input at the product design stage.

-IKEA believes that low prices are possible even with high product quality.
 This combination became IKEA’s veritable strategy and drive for its sustainable business growth.